lanoid/launches/README.md

 # Launcher
-A small application to display launch data from `launchlibrary.net`, created in just over five hours.
+A small application to display launch data from `launchlibrary.net`, created in just over five hours, with help from my react-bootstrap project.

 ## Setup

 `npm i`

-Parcel will attempt to run the project on http://localhost:1234

 ## Run

 `npm run dev`

+Parcel will attempt to run the project on http://localhost:1234

 ## Test